galaxyproject/gravity/README.md

 Show stored configuration details for the named config file.

-`galaxycfg rename /path/to/old.ini /path/to/new.ini`
+`rename /path/to/old.ini /path/to/new.ini`

 Use this if you move your config.

-`galaxycfg remove /path/to/galaxy.ini`
+`remove /path/to/galaxy.ini`

 Deregister a Galaxy et. al. server config.